commitizen-tools/commitizen/docs/commit.md

 You can run `cz commit --write-message-to-file COMMIT_MSG_FILE` to additionally save the generated message to a file.
 This can be combined with the `--dry-run` flag to only write the message to a file and not modify files and create a commit.
+A possible use case for this is to [automatically prepare a commit message](./tutorials/auto_prepare_commit_message.md).

 !!! note
     To maintain platform compatibility, the `commit` command disable ANSI escaping in its output.